-Chelsea Houska Reveals Layne Reaches Major Milestone And Moms Can Relate To Her Happiness
+Chelsea Houska Reveals Layne Reached Major Milestone And Moms Can Relate To Her Happiness

 Chelsea Houska has been sharing her life on Teen Mom 2 for nearly a decade.
 Fans love her because she has an awesome style and she is easy to relate to.
-On Wednesday morning, Chelsea took to her Instagram stories to post a snap of baby Layne and revealed her youngest daughter reached a milestone that all moms can relate to.
+On Wednesday morning, Chelsea took to her Instagram stories to post a snap of baby Layne and revealed that her youngest daughter reached a milestone that all moms can relate to.

 “Finally slept through the night,” Chelsea wrote on the picture of Layne.
 In the photo, Layne is being held by her father, Cole DeBoer, and she is smiling a huge grin.
 The little girl recently celebrated her first birthday and it appears she is ready to start sleeping through the night.